 Over-tightening manifolds can be a problem, particularly if NPT elbows are involved.
 Over time, this can cause component damage, reducing the life of the product.

 With manifolds such as Parker’s PTFree connect™, connections are fitted into the body of the valve, with a metric parallel thread onto a stainless steel gasket.
 The fitting is then tightly torqued, pinned and leak-tested prior to sale.
-That means less likelihood of any damage to the manifold, as well as making it easier to align impulse lines perfectly first time.
+That means less likelihood of any damage to the manifold, as well as making it easier to align the impulse lines perfectly first time.

 When connecting pipe to tubing, one typical solution is to create a flange connector.
 Often this involves back welding to create a permanent joint.
-However, that also creates additional expenses in the shape of a welder and a weld permit; and as welding involves dissimilar materials, this also increases the risk of product corrosion.
+However, that also creates additional expenses in the shape of a welder and a welding permit; and as welding involves dissimilar materials, this also increases the risk of product corrosion.

 By using products machined from one piece, there’s no need for the fitting to be put in, as it’s already integral to the design.
 That means no welding, no corrosion and quicker installation times.